Farès Ziam: Ultimate Fighting Championship

 Ziam, as a replacement for Magomed Mustafaev, made his promotional debut against Don Madge on September 7, 2019, at UFC 242 in Abu Dhabi, United Arab Emirates.
 Ziam lost the fight by unanimous decision.

 Ziam faced Jamie Mullarkey at UFC Fight Night: Ortega vs. The Korean Zombie on October 18, 2020.
 He won the fight via unanimous decision.

 Ziam faced Luigi Vendramini on June 12, 2021, at UFC 263.
 He won the fight via majority decision.

-Ziam was scheduled to face Terrance McKinney on November 20, 2021, at UFC Fight Night 198.
+As the last fight of his prevailing contract, Ziam was scheduled to face Terrance McKinney on November 20, 2021, at UFC Fight Night 198.
 However, one of McKinney's cornermen got COVID-19 the day of the bout and it was scrapped.
 The pairing was rescheduled and eventually took place at UFC Fight Night 202 on February 26, 2022.
 Ziam lost the bout via first round rear-naked choke.

-Ziam faced Michal Figlak on September 3, 2022 at UFC Fight Night 209.
+UFC opted not to renew his contract for a while, but eventually Ziam faced Michal Figlak on September 3, 2022, at UFC Fight Night 209 as the first bout of his new contract.
 He won the fight via unanimous decision.

+Ziam faced Jai Herbert on July 22, 2023, at UFC on ESPN+ 82.
+He won the fight via unanimous decision.

+Ziam faced Claudio Puelles on February 24, 2024, at UFC Fight Night 237.
+Despite being taken down seven times, Ziam won the bout by split decision after landing more strikes.

+As the first bout of his new four-fight contract, Ziam faced Matt Frevola on September 28, 2024, at UFC Fight Night 243.
+He won the fight by knockout in the third round after delivering a knee to the face of his opponent.
+This fight earned him his first Performance of the Night award.

+Ziam faced Mike Davis on February 1, 2025 at UFC Fight Night 250.
+He won the fight by unanimous decision.

+Ziam was scheduled to face Kauê Fernandes on September 6, 2025, at UFC Fight Night 258.
+However, he withdrew from the bout for personal reasons following the death of his grandmother.

+Ziam is scheduled to face Nazim Sadykhov on December 6, 2025 at UFC 323.

+Personal life

+Ziam and his wife have a son (born 2024).